hakasenyang/nginx-build/README.md

 - Support HPACK, SSL Dynamic TLS Records.
 (Thanks to cloudflare!)
 - SSL Strict-SNI (ex: http { strict_sni on; } ) (Thanks to [@JemmyLoveJenny](https://github.com/hakasenyang/openssl-patch/issues/1#issuecomment-421551872))
     - Strict SNI requires at least two ssl server settings (server { listen 443 ssl }).
+    - If you do not have two server settings, SNI will not be enabled and Strict SNI will not be enabled.
     - It does not matter what kind of certificate or duplicate.
     - Use "strict_sni_header on" if you do not want to respond to invalid headers. (only with strict_sni)
 - GeoIP2 Module - [Issues #2](https://github.com/hakasenyang/nginx-build/issues/2)